 We leave Palermo and drive (1.5 hours) to the town of Castelbuono, where several scenes of the film Cinema Paradiso were shot.
 We then drive onward through the beautiful Madonie mountains to one of our favourite lunch spots, before descending to the coast once again to the town of Cefalù where we visit the splendid Norman cathedral and the beautiful medieval town.

 After our visit to Cefalù, we travel onward to Milazzo.

 We eat in a local restaurant and stay in Milazzo.

 Every Italian schoolchild knows the importance of Milazzo in their country’s history.
 It was the scene of the decisive battle in the Risorgimento which saw Garibaldi’s red-shirts defeat the Bourbons and lead the way to the unification of Italy.
 Though there little is left of the scene of the battle, the recently-restored castle in Milazzo (one of the largest in Europe) is one of the lesser-known wonders of Sicily.
 We spend a pleasant couple of hours in the early morning visiting this castle.

-After a picnic lunch, we spend the drive to Taormina (1 hour) which is justifiably famous as one of the most splendid locations in Sicily.
-In the later afternoon you have free time to stroll through the corso of Taormina and enjoy the rest of the afternoon as you wish – perhaps visiting the splendid Greek theatre.
+After a light lunch, we drive to Taormina (1 hour) which is justifiably famous as one of the most splendid locations in Sicily.
+After settling in to the hotel there will be an opportunity to visit the splendid Greek theatre.
+In the later afternoon you have free time to stroll through the corso of Taormina and enjoy the rest of the afternoon as you wish.

 Free evening and overnight in Taormina.